 - Close your eyes, but not all the way.
 Keep them just open enough to see.

-- As you breath, in your mind say “one” when you breath in and say “two” when you breath out
+- As you breathe, in your mind say “one” when you breathe in and say “two” when you breathe out

 - Breath slowly for 10 to 15 minutes (set a timer)

 A variation on breathing meditation is called mindfulness.
 Mindfulness is similar to breathing meditation, but instead of focusing on breathing, the practitioner focuses on thoughts that arise in the mind.
-When a thought comes to mind, the practitioner observes the thought consciously without judgement, like a passive observer.
-The key is that there is not judgement of the thought itself.
+When a thought comes to mind, the practitioner observes the thought consciously without judgment, like a passive observer.
+The key is that there is no judgment of the thought itself.

 Mindfulness meditation can be done anywhere.
-The point of mindfulness meditation is to observer and feel the present moment without judgement.
+The point of mindfulness meditation is to observe and feel the present moment without judgment.

 Loving-kindness meditation is similar to praying in that the practitioner wishes the best for others.
-The goal of living kindness meditation is to cultivate feeling of empathy.
+The goal of living kindness meditation is to cultivate feelings of empathy.

-I have found that this meditation works well with simply breathing meditation.
+I have found that this meditation works well with simple breathing meditation.

 In summary, meditation is a practical skill that can be practiced to improve focus, awareness, and empathy.
 Meditation can help relieve stress and help you deal with difficult situations in life.
 Meditation is a tool for the mind rather than a complete solution.
 Here are a few points to remember: